Chocolate Chocolate Chip Pancakes

 These chocolate pancakes are similar to ones you might order at ihop or your local diner, but making them at home from scratch is WAY healthier (and really simple).

-Chocolate chocolate chip pancakes take the everyday staples in your pantry and transform them into a truly unforgettable pancake dish.
+Chocolate chocolate chip pancakes take the everyday staples in your pantry and transform them into a truly unforgettable pancake dish (see also: chocolate peanut butter pancakes).

 It takes fewer than ten minutes to learn how to make homemade chocolate pancakes, and then the sky is the limit on your chocolate add-ins!

 This recipe calls for a ¼ cup of chocolate chips, but you can get as creative as you would like.
-You can use those mini chocolate candy pieces with the hard candy shell (or the peanut butter kind) or pieces of chopped candy bars.
+You can use those mini chocolate candy pieces with the hard candy shell (or the peanut butter kind) or pieces of chopped candy bars (if you’re looking for something without the added cocoa powder, try our chocolate chip pancakes).

 What’s in these double chocolate pancakes